Software Development Myths

 Myth 1: Early Specification Reduces Waste

-When we are awarded with a software project, we play games with our valued customers.
+When awarded a software project, we start playing games with our valued customers.
 We simply request them to define everything about the proposed software and sign off.
 And if he wants further changes, he has to go through an arduous process called “change management”.
-So we force the customer to tell everything at the beginning and sign off to build a good software application.
+So we force the customer to tell everything initially and sign off to build a good software application.

-Most customers can not tell what they actually want.
-In most cases they do not know actually.
-As a result, the customer proposes unused features which are the worst kind of waste in software development.
+Most customers can not tell what they want.
+In most cases, they do not know actually.
+As a result, the customer proposes unused features, which are the worst waste in software development.

 And 2/3rd of the requirements fall in this category.
-But we develop these with top priority and care because the client has provided it.
-We continue to maintain it in the hope it may be used in future.
-But that future never becomes reality.
-However, every bit of code that is there rather creates complexity that plagues the code base for the rest of its life.
+But we develop these with top priority and care because the client has provided them.
+We continue to maintain it in the hope it may be used.
+But that future never becomes a reality.
+However, every bit of code there rather creates complexity that plagues the code base for the rest of its life.
 Unused code still requires unnecessary testing, documentation, and support.
-Finally, over time, we are forced to throw away these codes for maintenance reasons, after spending years on it.
+Finally, over time, we are forced to throw away these codes for maintenance after spending years on them.

-Even we develop the important features with wrong specifications.
-Because clients can never tell the detailed logics without seeing the software apparently working.
+Even we develop important features with wrong specifications.
+Because clients can never tell the detailed logic without seeing the software working.
 So the developers make their best guesses, which are often incorrect.
-Most of all if we attempt to define full software in one go, it takes months and sometimes years to deliver.
+Most of all, it takes months and sometimes years to deliver if we attempt to define full software in one go.
 By that time, even correctly defined requirements get changed.
-At the time of launch we are left almost with a wrong system.
+At launch, we are left almost with the wrong system.

-We need a process that allows us to develop the 20 percent of the code that will deliver 80 percent of the value, and only then go on to develop the next most important features.
-We should never establish scope with a list of everything that a system might possibly need, especially if the list comes from customers who don’t really know what they want.
-However we must have to keep an eye that the design and architecture are not a particular feature specific but with a target to optimise the whole and accommodate future additions.
+We need a process that allows us to develop the 20 per cent of the code that will deliver 80 per cent of the value and only then go on to develop the following most essential features.
+We should never establish scope with a list of everything a system might need, especially if it comes from customers who don’t know what they want.
+However, we must keep an eye that the design and architecture are not a particular feature specific but a target to optimise the whole and accommodate future additions.

 Myth 2: The Job of Testing Is to Find Defects

-The job of tests, and the people that develop and run tests, is to prevent defects, not to find them.
+The job of tests, and those that develop and run tests, is to prevent defects, not to find them.
 A quality assurance organization should champion processes that build quality into the code from the start rather than test quality later.

 This is not to say that verification is unnecessary.
 Final verification is a good idea.
 It’s just that finding defects should be the exception, not the rule, during verification.
 If verification routinely triggers test-and-fix cycles, then the development process is defective.

-Research suggests that 80 percent of the defects that seemed to be caused by people making mistakes were actually caused by a system that allowed the mistakes to happen.
+Research suggests that 80 per cent of the defects that seemed to be caused by people making mistakes were caused by a system that allowed the mistakes to happen.
 So the slogan “Do it right the first time” was coined.
-However it is a dangerous myth to think that software should not have to be changed once it is written.
+However, it is a dangerous myth to think that software should not have to be changed once it is written.

-Let’s revisit the best opportunity for eliminating waste in software development: Write less code.
-In order to write less code, we need to find the 20 percent of the code that will provide 80 percent of the value and write that first.
-Then we add more features, stopping when the value of the next feature set is less than its cost.
-When we add new features, we have to keep the code simple and clean, or complexity will soon overwhelm us.
-So we refactor the design to take the new capability into account, keep the code base simple, and get rid of software’s worst enemy: duplication.
+Let’s revisit the best opportunity to eliminate software development waste: Write less code.
+To write less code, we need to find 20 per cent of the code that will provide 80 per cent of the value and write that first.
+Then we add more features, stopping when the value of the following feature set is less than its cost.
+When adding new features, we must keep the code simple and clean, or complexity will soon overwhelm us.
+So we refactor the design to consider the new capability, keep the code base simple, and eliminate software’s worst enemy: duplication.
 This means that we should routinely expect to change existing code.

-The use of TDD (test driven development) practice really can help to add quality built in.
-TDD test cases are basically requirement logics that may fail if not taken care of.
-TDD test cases are written prior to the development and by the development team itself.
-So writing code and making the test pass is a side by side process by the developer.
-So code provides quality built in.
-In the traditional waterfall process test team write test cases and simply throw the error in the defect tracking system.
-After that fixing those errors adds complexity to the codebase and attracts future problems.
+TDD (test-driven development) practice can help add quality built in.
+TDD test cases are requirement logics that may fail if not addressed.
+TDD test cases are written before and by the development team.
+So writing code and making the test pass is a side-by-side process for the developer.
+So code provides quality built-in.
+In the traditional waterfall process test team write test cases and throw the error in the defect tracking system.
+After that fixing, those errors add complexity to the codebase and attract future problems.

 Myth 3: Predictions Create Predictability

-Software development has a notorious reputation for being unpredictable, so there is a great deal of pressure to make it more predictable.
+Software development is notorious for being unpredictable, so there is tremendous pressure to make it more predictable.
 To do it, in most cases, we get the opposite effect.
-We create a plan, and then we act on that plan as if it embodies an accurate prediction of the future.
-Because we assume that our predictions are fact, we tend to make early decisions that lock us into a course of action that is difficult to change.
-Thus, we lose our capability to respond to change when our predictions turn out to be inaccurate.
+We create a plan and act on it as if it embodies an accurate prediction of the future.
+Because we assume that our predictions are facts, we tend to make early decisions that lock us into a course of action that is difficult to change.
+Thus, we lose our capability to respond to change when our predictions are inaccurate.

 We forget that the predictions of the future are always going to be inaccurate if they are